MYahya3/Real-Time_Person_Detection_and_Tracking_using_YOLOv8/README.md

 ## Features
 - Connect to an RTSP stream (e.g., from the IP Webcam app on Android).
 - Process object tracks and displays bounding boxes.
-- Click on a bounding box to select it, change it to Red and start a timer.
+- Click on a bounding box to select it, change it to Red, and start a timer.
 - Display the timer on the selected bounding box.
 - Maintain the selected bounding box for a specified grace period if detection is skipped.